vishalchovatiya/Linux-System-Programming/C Runtime.md

 - PIE - position independent executable (-fPIE -pie)
 - crt - C runtime

-First Header | Second Header
+File | Description
 ------------ | -------------
-Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column

-1. crt0.o 	=  Will contain the _start function that initializes the process
-2. crtbegin.o	=  GCC uses this to find the start of the constructors(init).
-3. crtend.o	=  GCC uses this to find the start of the destructors(fini).
-4. crti.o	=  Header of init & fini (for push in stack)
-5. crtn.o 	=  Footer of init & fini (for pop in stack)
-6. Scrt1.o    =  Used in place of crt1.o when generating PIEs.
+crt0.o 	|  Will contain the _start function that initializes the process crtbegin.o	|  GCC uses this to find the start of the constructors(init). crtend.o	|  GCC uses this to find the start of the destructors(fini). crti.o	|  Header of init & fini (for push in stack) crtn.o 	|  Footer of init & fini (for pop in stack) Scrt1.o    |Used in place of crt1.o when generating PIEs.

 - There could be crt1.o, crt2.o & so on, depending upon implementation, crt0.c is runtime 0 & funs first
 - glibc ports call this file 'start.S' while uClibc ports call this crt0.S or crt1.S